Are You a Tommy or David?

 If there are times you focus more on what you want rather than on God’s present provision and you desire to develop a more grateful attitude, consider daily journaling that for which you are grateful.
 Begin being more like David and less like Tommy.

-JEHOVAH-RA-AH, thank You for being our Shepherd.
-Help us be increasingly mindful that in You we lack for nothing.
+JEHOVAH-RA-AH, thank You for being my Shepherd.
+Help me to be increasingly mindful that in You I lack for nothing.

 bible gateway logo